MinaLMG/Inventory-Management-Chatbot/Readme.md

 BotMan helps you manage your inventory via natural language.
 Its main features include adding, viewing, updating, and deleting inventory items.
 It also supports general conversations when prompted, but inventory tasks are the focus.

+You'll find screenshoth for the model replies in the docs/screenshots directory

 **Stack used**:

 -   Frontend: React